-The telecommunications law stipulates that universal service obligation will be rested on telecommunications undertaking designated in the President of UKE decision issued upon carrying out of tender procedure.
+The telecommunications law stipulates that the obligation to provide universal service should be designated by the President of UKE following completion of a tender procedure.
 The President of UKE issued a decision designating TP SA to provide universal service until May 8, 2011.
-Telecommunications undertakings, whose revenue from telecommunications activity exceeded PLN 4,000, are obliged to participate in financing of this obligation.
-The exact participation amount of a telecommunications undertaking obliged to pay subsidy will be established by virtue of the President of UKE decision, as well, although the said amount cannot exceed 1% of revenues of a given telecommunications undertaking in a given calendar year.
-The amount of participation in subsidy towards the universal service will constitute cost of income acquisition under law on corporate income tax.
-At the present stage one cannot exclude that Netia Group will be obliged to co-finance subsidy towards universal services.
+Telecommunications undertakings, whose relevant annual revenue from telecommunications activity exceeds PLN 4,000, are obliged to participate in financing of the universal service obligation.
+The exact participation amount of a telecommunications undertaking obliged to pay subsidy will be established by virtue of the President of UKE decision and cannot exceed 1% of revenues of a given telecommunications undertaking in a given calendar year.

 TP SA filed with the President of UKE applications for awarding subsidy towards incurred costs of universal service provision.
-The applications regard subsidy towards costs incurred in period from May 8, 2006, until December 31, 2006.
+The applications cover subsidy towards costs incurred in the period from May 8, 2006, until December 31, 2009.
 The President of UKE refused to award TP SA with a subsidy towards costs of services provided by TP SA in 2006, being a part of universal service.
-Upon filing a complaint by TP SA the Court repealed the President of UKE decisions.
+Following a complaint by TP SA the Court repealed the President of UKE decisions.
 The President of UKE and KIGEIT filed cassation appeals against this judgement.
 The appeals were dismissed by the Supreme Administrative Court and the case was remanded to UKE for reconsideration.
-TP SA filed applications for subsidies towards universal service for years 2007-2009, as well.
+The total amount claimed by TP SA on all applications for 2006-2009 inclusive was PLN 803,653.